 Unique and luxurious glamping cabins

-Forget camping, this is luxurious glamping at its inspirational best, offering three unique Nordic-design pods created from fragrant aspen and spruce, you are offered glamorous camping with both sea and rural views.
+Forget camping, this is luxurious glamping at its inspirational best, offering seven unique Nordic-design pods created from fragrant aspen and spruce, you are offered glamorous camping with both sea and rural views.

 Choose from ‘Prosecco’, with a queen size bed inside and a double hammock outside, providing a romantic retreat for a couple; ‘The Pasty’, with its huge family sun-lounger, ideal for 2-4 people, a lovely family hideaway; or the flexibility of ‘The Pilchard’ designed for 1 or 2 couples or a family, with a giant sun-lounger and two queen-sized beds available.

 ‘Proper Job’ cabin is perfect for families; the cabin sleeps up to 6 people, with a large double bed in the main bedroom, seated dining area converting into a second king sized bed and double sofa bed (suitable for kids).
 There’s an extra large window to make the most of the sea views, a tree swing and a private ‘sunset spot’ with hammock.

 ‘Dreckly’ is one of the newest and most luxurious cabins, with an extra large window to make the most of the sea views.
 The cabin sleeps a couple or a family in a king sized bed and double sofa bed.
 It also boasts its very own ‘secret garden’ with sunset viewpoint in a little woodland clearing.

 ‘Jam First’ cabin sleeps 2 adults plus a double sofa bed in the living area if you want to bring the kids, while ‘Clotted Cream’ has two king size beds.